 Human hands have been radically transforming the natural world through the use of technology and machines.
 Over time, our relationship with the environment has been altered.
-Industrialisation has both had negative impacts on the environment but has also allowed for emerging technologies to arise.
-Many different facets of a now uncanny landscape have emerged, breathing life into images of a reality that up until now could only be found in science fiction.
+Industrialisation has both had negative impacts on the environment and has also allowed for emerging technologies to arise.
+Many different facets of a now uncanny landscape have emerged, breathing life into images of a reality that, up until now, could only be found in science fiction.

-The term “Bioeconomy” has come to have a special implication for the European Union’s relationship with sustainability and the environment.
-As a means to reduce Europe’s dependence on natural resources, the Horizon 2020 project has designated the Bioeconomy as a responsive strategy to create sustainable practices in the use of biological resources for the agriculture, forestry, fisheries, and aquaculture.
+The term ‘Bioeconomy’ has come to have a special implication for the European Union’s relationship with sustainability and the environment.
+As a means to reduce Europe’s dependence on natural resources, the Horizon 2020 project has designated the Bioeconomy as a responsive strategy to create sustainable practices in the use of biological resources for agriculture, forestry, fisheries, and aquaculture.
 By relying on biotechnology to enhance production chains, Horizon 2020 aims to increase the levels of sustainability across these targeted industries.

-MACHT NATUR exposes the how this large-scale effort towards biotechnological enhancement has been implemented in the areas of Plants (Pflanzen), Soil (Boden), Air (Luft), and Insects (Insekten).
-From the purchase and use of commercial bumble bees to pollinate crops in Germany to the composition of manipulated air quality, the exhibition characterizes how the bioeconomy has had significant impacts on the surrounding natural systems in Germany and highlights the range research being done by “Farming the Uncanny Valley”.
-This research project is made up of a large network of institutions including Universität der Kunst (UdK), Schwabe and Hülsen, YOUSE, Fraunhofer UMSICHT and STATE.
+MACHT NATUR exposes how this large-scale effort towards biotechnological enhancement has been implemented in the areas of Plants (Pflanzen), Soil (Boden), Air (Luft), and Insects (Insekten).
+From the purchase and use of commercial bumble bees to pollinate crops in Germany to the composition of manipulated air quality, the exhibition characterizes how the bioeconomy has had significant impacts on the surrounding natural systems in Germany and highlights the range of research being done by “Farming the Uncanny Valley”.
+This research project comprises a large network of institutions, including Universität der Kunst (UdK), Schwabe and Hülsen, YOUSE, Fraunhofer UMSICHT and STATE.